jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 <permission name="android.permission.TRIGGER_LOST_MODE" />
 ```

 That's not an insignificant list of permissions.
+Some of them offering a lot of control.

 What the DPRF does, then, is implement precedence for handling competing Device Policy Management Agents' policies.